 Last year we took our then 3-year-old boys and 18-month-old daughter across the country to Columbia, South Carolina.
 Keep in mind we’re in Austin, TX, so that’s a long drive.
 It was about 3-4 days of driving for at least 4-6 hours a day.

 Okay, that last picture isn’t really about travel with preschoolers, but it was just a cute picture of my boys sitting in the front as Jeff backed the car out.
+Look at how proud of themselves they are.

 Here are the things I did to prepare for travel with preschoolers